 However, now the accommodation is split into mixed sex and Ladies Only compartments, with a probable factor being that it now makes it easier for the sleeping cabin/compartment to be assigned to a couple / pair.

-However, solo travellers also need to be accommodated on the train, but they may have not been given the option to book a single occupancy cabin, or wanted to pay a premium for a 1 person cabin.
+Solo travellers also need to be accommodated on the train, but they may have not been given the option to book a single occupancy cabin, or wanted to pay a premium for a 1 person cabin.

-So in a scenario when second beds are available in cabins in which one bed has been booked by another traveller - and these are the only option at the time when a pair book together, then the beds you will be assigned may be in separate cabins.
+So in a scenario when second beds are available in cabins in which one bed has been booked by another traveller - and these are the only bookable option at the time when a pair book together, then the beds you will be assigned may be in separate cabins.

-If this is the situation, you won't be made aware of it when you book.
+However, if this is the situation, you won't be made aware of it when you book.

 Which is why, as shown above, the DB website flags the possibility of not being accommodated together, when two people are making a booking for sleeping cabin accommodation on a Nightjet.